coreos/coreos-assembler/docs/working.md

 that today it requires forking the assembler and rebuilding it.
 See the fedora-coreos-config for an example.

+### `pipeline.yaml`

+This YAML file configures default values for various parts of coreos-assembler.
+At the moment, there is only one configuration knob for compression.
+Consult `/usr/lib/coreos-assembler/pipeline-default.yaml` for canonical documentation.

 ## Hacking on "config git"

 First you can expand the size of the image; edit `src/config/image.yaml` and